bytefish/WideWorldImporters/README.md

 We are building a Backend, that scaffolds the WWI database and exposes the data with Microsoft ASP.NET Core OData 8.
 We will learn how to extend Microsoft ASP.NET Core OData 8 for spatial types, see how to generate the OData endpoints using T4 Text Templates and provide OpenAPI 3.0 documents for Frontend code generation goodies.

-## Repository Structure ##

-The Repository contains the ASP.NET Core Backend and various Frontends.

-The Repository Structure is:

-* `Backend`
-    * Contains the Backend Solution, that you can start with your .NET Runtime.
-* `Frontend`
-    * `Angular`
-        * Contains the Angular 15 Frontend, that uses Clarity Design for its Components.
-    * `Blazor`
-        * Contains the Blazor WASM Frontend, that uses Fluent UI Blazor for its Components.
-    * `WPF`
-        * Contains a WPF application, that shows how to display and edit data in a `DataGrid`.

 ## Related Articles ##